Rohitnep/LAMSTACK-on-AWS-EC2-and-installing-Wordpress/README.md

 # LAMSTACK-on-AWS-EC2-and-installing-WordPress
+Lets deploy a LAMP stack (linux or ubuntu, apache, mysql, php) on ubuntu ec2 instance.

 1 - create an instance of whatever OS you prefer, Ubuntu or linux.
 Then connect the instance through cmd or mac terminal.
 I am using ubuntu.
 For that go to your cmd or mac terminal.
 Then fire the cd downloads command to locate where the key pair is.
 Then fire command for connecting.
 ```